Extracurricular Activities To Improve Your CV

-Sometimes it can feel like every job application requires a wealth of experience, even the entry level roles.
+Sometimes it can feel like every job application requires a wealth of experience, even entry-level roles.
 If you don’t much work experience on your CV don’t worry!
-There are lots of different ways you can add/improve your skills that aren’t job related.
-Extracurricular activities still help you to gain essential transferable skills that can be put towards your future jobs and show case all the skills you’ve developed.
+There are lots of different ways you can add/improve your skills that aren’t job-related.
+Extracurricular activities still help you to gain essential transferable skills that can be put towards your future jobs and showcase all the skills you’ve developed.
 To find out how you can improve your CV follow our next steps!

 With so many opportunities available in so many different sectors, volunteering is a great way to gain experience.
 You can look for opportunities within/related to your chosen field or just something you’re interested in.
 Typical volunteering activities include fundraising, tutoring, charity work, and depending on what you get involved in can include travelling too.

 Skills you could gain: Teamwork, coordination, organisation, time management, adaptability, cultural awareness.

 Whether you coach, play or captain, being part of a sports team gives you crucial experience in a team environment.
 Focus more on the behavioural qualities you’ve learnt and link them in to how you can use them in a professional setting.

 Skills you could gain: Leadership, teamwork, pressure, commitment, sportsmanship, competitiveness.

 Being a student representative can help you to develop valuable transferable skills such as leadership and communication.
 Having this on your CV shows you are a confident, a decisive decision maker, and able to communicate effectively on behalf of your peers.
 You may be involved in a variety of projects too, just remember to log the skills you’ve learnt which will make it easier to add to your CV later.

 Skills you could gain: Organisation, presentation skills, interpersonal skills, budgeting, negotiation.